mathiasertl/django-xmpp-account/doc/index.rst

 ========================================

-This is the still somewhat spartanious documentation for **django-xmpp-register**.
+This is the still somewhat spartanious documentation for **django-xmpp-account**.
 This documentation will improve very soon.

 Contents: